Jan Hojer

-Career
+Climbing career

+Competition climbing

 Hojer started participating in German Lead climbing youth competitions in 2004, at the age of 10.
 From 2008 to 2010 he participated in the Lead Climbing World Cup.
 Since his performances in lead climbing were never outstanding, he quit competing in that discipline in 2011 and started competing in bouldering.
 Notable results started coming next year, when he ranked fifth in the Climbing World Championships.
 He won the seasonal title of the Bouldering Climbing World Cup in 2014 and finished second in 2015.

 In 2015 and 2017 he won the Climbing European Championships in Bouldering.
-Also in 2017, he won the silver medal at the Bouldering World Games in Wroclaw, Poland.
+Also in 2017, he won the silver medal at the Bouldering World Games in Wrocław, Poland.

 Hojer has won national championships in all climbing disciplines.
 He won the lead in 2008, 2017, and 2019.
 In bouldering he won in 2011, 2014, 2015, and 2016, finished second in 2017, and has not competed since.
 Hojer won the first German National Championship in the combined format in 2018, and in 2019 he won the only discipline that he hadn't won yet, speed.